core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Generalized use of the Block2 Option in protected (group) requests.

 * Suggested means for silent servers to make Replay Windows valid again.

+* Optional procedure for reassigning Gids moved to the document body.

 * Discussed server-side mitigations against unicast requests protected in group mode.